lambdaclass/cairo-vm/README.md

 ## ⚠️ Disclaimer

-🚧 `cairo-rs` is still being built therefore breaking changes might happen often so use it at your own risk. 🚧
+🚧 `cairo-rs` is still being built therefore breaking changes might happen often so use it at your own risk. 🚧 Cargo doesn't comply with [semver](https://semver.org/), so we advise to pin the version to 0.1.0.
+This can be done adding `cairo-vm = "0.1.0"` to your Cargo.toml

 ## 📖 About